eginter/SpringMVC_CRUD/README.md

 Elijah Ginter

 # Overview
-My second Java web application in the Skill Distillery course was a Presidents of the U.S. showcase.
+My second Java web application in the Skill Distillery course was a SpringMVC CRUD application.
+This one in particular is a Travel Planner.

 Front-end:
 - HTML5